mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter3.md

 ![image](images/chapter3/view-profile.png)

-We'll be coming back to this profile page throughout the bootcamp, modifying it to add a profile picture and a biography.
+We'll be coming back to this profile page throughout the workshop, modifying it to add a profile picture and a biography.

 <img src="images/chapter3/manage-profile.png" class="img-medium" />